A-Kimpo/lang-by-en-translation-replacer/README.md

-# Lang by En-key Translations Replacer VS Code Extension
+# KeyLang Replacer VS Code Extension

 ## Description

-**Lang by En-key Translations Replacer** is a Visual Studio Code extension that automatically updates Arabic translations (`ar`) based on their corresponding English values (`en`) using a user-provided JSON mapping.
+**KeyLang Replacer** is a Visual Studio Code extension that automatically updates Arabic translations (`ar`) or other in future based on their corresponding English values (`en`) using a user-provided JSON mapping.

 The extension: